Nowadays, who hasn’t heard about botulinum toxin, better known under its trade name “Botox®”?

 Another one, obtained by an elongation of the famous hexapeptide Argireline®, is an octapeptide called SNAP-8 (INCI: Acetyl Octapeptide-3).
 Those same studies which brought us Argireline® have now been applied to developing another addition to the botulinum toxin-inspired family of peptides.
 This one also works by mimicking the N-terminal end of SNAP-25 and competes with SNAP-25 for a position in the SNARE complex, thereby modulating its formation.
 But SNAP-8 is slightly less effective than Argireline®.

 A more recent version, developed by a Spanish company, is called BoNT-L peptide (INCI: Palmitoyl Hexapeptide-19).
-As you can see, peptides are perfect to create Botox-like effective therapy.
+As you can see, peptides are perfect to create Botox-like, effective therapy.
 This peptide inactivates SNAP-25 from the SNARE complex.
 It prevents the fusion of acetylcholine-filled vesicles with the plasmatic membrane.
 The consequence is the prevention of the release of acetylcholine into the synaptic cleft, resulting in muscle relaxation.
-The zones that can be treated by it are: horizontal forehead area (thinker’s wrinkles), periorbital lateral line folds (crow’s feet), glabellar frown lines, upper lip wrinkles, platysmal folds (turkey neck) and décolleté folds.
+The zones that can be treated by it are the horizontal forehead area (thinker’s wrinkles), periorbital lateral line folds (crow’s feet), glabellar frown lines, upper lip wrinkles, platysmal folds (turkey neck) and décolleté folds.

 I hope this has encouraged you to seek alternative methods to preserve the health and vitality of your skin for as long as possible.

 Don’t forget that our expression wrinkles are, more than anything, the “weight” of our emotions.
 They express our path through life.
-Live your emotions and move your face, not forgetting the constant use of sunscreens, and believe me, under those circumstances, your face will stay young for a long time!
+Live your emotions and move your face, while not forgetting the constant use of sunscreens, and believe me, under those circumstances, your face will stay young for a long time!